syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when number &lt; -512 or if number &gt; 511 and when places is zero or negative.
+'#NUM!'-occurs when number &lt; -512 or if number &gt; 511 and when places is zero or negative.

-#VALUE!-occurs when number  or places is non-numeric and when DEC2BIN requires more than the number of characters specified in places.
+'#VALUE!'-occurs when number  or places is non-numeric and when DEC2BIN requires more than the number of characters specified in places.

 #### DEC2OCT